 The good news is that the overall survival rate for women with ovarian cancer over a five year period is about 45%, and that goes up substantially to 92% if the cancer is diagnosed and treated before it becomes too severe.
 The best thing a woman can do to catch ovarian cancer is to make gynecologic visits a yearly priority and to get screened for this type of cancer if she works in a high-risk cancer environment.
 We also recommend a healthy diet of fruits, vegetables, and whole grains, as these types of foods keep cancer at bay and help the body identify and remove mutated cells more readily.
 For those who still end up receiving an ovarian cancer diagnosis, the treatments of chemotherapy, surgery, hormone therapy, or radiation therapy have proven effective as means of helping the body eliminate the cancer and help the cancer patient live a long, fulfilling life after the diagnosis.
 Some women may even be able to continue bearing children, but your doctor will help you recognize the full possibility of healing given your individual circumstances.

 How We Help

-Our company, United Energy Workers Healthcare, is dedicated to helping ovarian cancer and other occupational illness patients by providing them with free home health care.
+Our company, United Energy Workers Healthcare, is dedicated to helping ovarian cancer and other occupational illness patients by providing free home health care to those with a covered illness.
 We have nurses and doctors that specialize in providing care for individuals and their families who are struggling with cancer and other occupational diseases, and we are able to do this under EEOICPA and RECA, two government programs that provide US energy workers with health benefits.
 If you or a loved one is struggling because of ovarian cancer or any other type of illness listed under the EEOICPA or RECA qualifications, be sure to contact us today to claim your free benefits and let us help you in the healing process.